Skip to main content

 Risk — compliance coverage and correction pathways

-Where engine answers create compliance exposure (incorrect product disclosures, misstatements about regulated terms), Lawnise Enterprise customers can generate compliance coverage tailored to insurance-sector regulators, export the full evidence-to-claim ledger for audit, and use the right-to-reply workflow plus correction-notice publishing to push corrected answers back into the public record.
+Where an AI answer creates compliance exposure — incorrect policy disclosures, misstatements about regulated terms — Lawnise Enterprise customers can generate compliance coverage tailored to their sector and regulators and export the full evidence-to-claim ledger for audit, for both the internal AI you connect and the public engines it supports.
+On the public surface specifically, the right-to-reply workflow plus correction-notice publishing push corrected answers back into the public record.

 Capability detail by dimension lives at /platform; sector-relevant evidence lives in the next section.